 1. Winnow

 British start-up Winnow has developed smart meters that analyze food waste in commercial kitchens.
-By identifying ways to reduce waste, Winnow helps restaurants and hotels save money while also reducing their environmental impact.
+By identifying ways to reduce waste, Winnow helps restaurants and hotels save money while reducing their environmental impact.

 See Related: Best Sustainable Business Examples to Follow